Are You An Emotional Victim?By Dr. Margaret Paul

 Are you an emotional victim, making others responsible for your feelings of worth and happiness?
-Discover how Inner Bonding can give you the power to define your own worth and create your own happiness!
+Discover how Inner Bonding can give you the power to move beyond victimization, define your own worth and create your own happiness!

 None of us like to think of ourselves as victims.
 The term "victim" brings to mind a pathetic image of a person who is powerless.
-Therefore, it comes as a shock to most of us to realize how often we allow ourselves to be emotional victims.
+Therefore, it comes as a shock to most of us to realize how often we allow ourselves to be victimized.

 We are being victims anytime we give another person the power to define our worth.
 We are being victims anytime we make approval, sex, things, a substance, or an activity responsible for our feelings of happiness and lovability.
-We are being victims anytime we blame another for our feelings of fear, anger, hurt, aloneness, jealousy, disappointment, and so on.
+We operate as victims anytime we blame another for our feelings of fear, anger, hurt, aloneness, jealousy, disappointment and so on.
 Whenever we choose to define ourselves externally, we are handing away power to others and we then feel controlled by their choices.
-When we choose to define ourselves internally through our connection with God, we move into personal power and personal responsibility.
+When we choose to define ourselves internally through our connection with our spiritual Guidance, we move out of victimization and into personal power and personal responsibility.

-We always have two choices: we can try to find our happiness, peace, safety, security, lovability and worth through people, things, activities, and substances; or we can feel joyful, peaceful, safe, secure, lovable and worthy through practicing Inner Bonding - connecting with God, learning to take loving care of ourselves, and loving others.
+We always have two choices: we can try to find our happiness, peace, safety, security, lovability and worth through people, things, activities and substances; or we can feel joyful, peaceful, safe, secure, lovable and worthy through practicing Inner Bonding - connecting with Spirit, learning to take loving care of ourselves and loving others.

 Whenever we choose to find our happiness and safety through others, then we have to try to control them to give us what we want.
 Then, when they don't come through for us in the way we hoped they would, we feel victimized by their choices.